colinl/colinl.github.io/_posts/2016-07-28-Configure-pi-as-headless-server.markdown

 categories:
 ---

-Many Rapsberry Pi applications are required to run without a display, keyboard or mouse, with control of the Pi being achieved via a network connection.
+Many Raspberry Pi systems are required to run without a display, keyboard or mouse, with programming and control of the Pi being achieved via a network connection.
-This article describes how to easily setup your Pi (Zero upwards) to operate in this mode (i.e. as a Headless Server).
+This article describes how, starting from scratch, to setup your Pi (Zero upwards) to operate like this (i.e. as a Headless Server).

 # Pre-requisites